Pillars of the Pedigree: Driving the holy trinity of McLarens

 The 720’s stats nicely frame the outlandishness of the 25-year-old McLaren F1, which weighed a mere 2579 pounds and did the deeds in 3.2 seconds and 11.1 seconds, respectively.
 Those were unheard-of numbers for a stock sports car in its day and still quicker than all but a few cars made today.
 An M6GT running a 400-cubic-inch Chevy with Weber IDA carburetion was said to have pulled the quarter in 12.7 seconds.
 But back then, acceleration numbers were far less important than lap times and podium places and prize money.
 Perhaps that’s how it should be today.

 At the old Goodwood circuit in England, where Bruce McLaren was turning test laps in a prototype M8D Can-Am car until the rear bodywork failed at 170 mph, they cleared a small garden next to the paddock and put up a memorial black headstone.
 “Bruce McLaren 1937–1970,” it reads.
 “Engineer.
 Constructor.
 Champion and Friend.”
-And even though that dismal Tuesday in June was almost 48 years ago, they are still making monuments to the most famous son of the Boar’s Rock.
+And even though that dismal Tuesday in June was over 50 years ago, they are still making monuments to the most famous son of the Boar’s Rock.
 Indeed, the best kind, the ones that roll on wheels and strike terror in the rival clan of Maranello.
 We doubt young Bruce would have wanted it any other way.